Jerinji2016/onlyc2c-blogs/content/avoid_7_mistakes.md

 ---
 title: "💸 Avoid These 7 Mistakes in Corp to Corp Hiring—#5 Could Cost You Thousands"
 weight: 2
+date: 2023-09-15
+image: "/images/default-post.png"
+categories: ["Hiring", "Compliance", "Best Practices"]
+description: "Learn how to avoid costly mistakes when hiring Corp-to-Corp consultants.
+From misclassification to tax implications, these tips will save you time and money."
 ---

 > _"Hiring C2C consultants is easy..."_